flinksey/100-Days-of-Code/log.md

 **Today's Progress**: Continued working on my assignment.

 **Thoughts**: It's finally crunch time.
 I've got to make sure that _both_ my assignment and capstone project are completed next week, to make sure that I stay on track with everything.
 It's nerve-wracking and challenging, but pretty exciting too.

+### Day 31: September 17, 2020

+**Today's Progress**: Continued working on my assignment.
+Found a few datasets that I might be able to use for my project.

+**Thoughts**: Rearranged blocks in my timeline to account for changes in schedule.
+Will outline insights tomorrow.